Directionality and head-tail recognition in the keV-range with the MIMAC detector by deconvolution of the ionic signal: Introduction

 \section{Introduction}

-The direct detection of a Dark Matter (DM) particle represents one of the hottest challenges in particle physics \cite{Billard2021}.
+The direct detection of a Dark Matter (DM) particle represents one of the major challenges in particle physics \cite{Billard2021}.
 The Weakly Interacting Massive Particle (WIMP) acts as a leading non-baryonic DM candidate.
 While the main direct detection projects keep improving their sensitivity \cite{Schumann2019}, they will soon reach the neutrino floor beyond which a WIMP signal cannot be distinguished from the background \cite{Billard2013}.
 They also encounter an issue to claim for a WIMP detection unambiguously disentangled from the environmental background \cite{Mayet2016}.
 Directional detection aims to cope with those two obstacles by making use of the unique signature of galactic DM.
-Any one-body DM-nucleus scattering will induced a nuclear recoil with an anisotropic angular distribution correlated with the Earth's motion \cite{Catena2015, Kavanagh2015}.
-The directional detection strategy relies on the simultaneous measurements of the energy and the direction of a DM-induced nuclear recoil for identification of a DM particle without ambiguity \cite{Mayet2016, Vahsen2021}.
+A DM-nucleus scattering will induce a nuclear recoil with an anisotropic angular distribution correlated with the Earth's motion \cite{Catena2015, Kavanagh2015}.
+The directional detection strategy relies on the simultaneous measurements of the energy and the direction of a DM-induced nuclear recoil for the identification of a DM particle without ambiguity \cite{Mayet2016, Vahsen2021}.
+This directional information is generally measured in gaseous detectors, from the ionization signal \cite{Riffard2015, Ikeda2021} or via the optical readout \cite{Baracchini2020, Amaro2022}, or by exploiting nuclear emulsions in solid detectors \cite{Gorbunov2020}.
 The complete reconstruction of the direction of a nuclear recoil also requires to discriminate between the head and the tail of the track, usually established through measurements of a charge asymmetry \cite{Burgos2008}.